 When a deforming force is applied to a body parallel to its surface its shape (not size) changes this is known as shearing strain.
 The angle of shear

-- Proportion limit: The limit in which Hook’s law is valid and stress is directly proportional to strain.
+- Proportion limit: The limit in which Hooke’s law is valid and stress is directly proportional to strain.

 - Elastic limit: That maximum stress which on removing the deforming force makes the body to recover completely its original state.

-- Breaking point: The point when the strain becomes so large that the wire breaks down, at last, is called the breaking point.
+- Breaking point or Fracture Point: The point when the strain becomes so large that the wire breaks down, at last, is called the breaking point.

 The strain persists even when the stress is removed.
 This lagging behind of strain is called elastic hysteresis.
 This is why the values of strain for the same stress are different while increasing the load and while decreasing the load.